 It retains a visual representation of the flame as an established epilepsy symbol of hope and light, but which also illustrates our 65 year history and status as Australia’s oldest epilepsy organisation.

-Together with the tagline ‘life impacting change’, we believe that our logo is a perfect symbol of the assertive, dynamic and innovative approach we take in making a difference to the lives of those affected by the condition.
+Together with the tagline ‘life changing impact’, we believe that our logo is a perfect symbol of the assertive, dynamic and innovative approach we take in making a difference to the lives of those affected by the condition.

 It all began with one heartbroken Sydney mother called Marie Trusler who, due to her own health issues, was forced to place her 9-year-old daughter with severe epilepsy in the care of a psychiatric hospital – the only place that would take her.